rpapostolis/rpa-cli/README.md

   -?, -h, --help  Show help and usage information

 Commands:
-  get-actions          This command scans all desktop flows that the specified user has
+  get-actions          This command scans all Desktop flows that the specified user has
-                       access to in an environment and extracts core desktop flow metadata together with detailed action usage telemetry.
+                       access to in an environment and extracts core Desktop flow metadata together with detailed action usage telemetry.

-                       With the new PAD action-based DLP preview feature, administrators and CoE teams can now define which action modules and individual actions can be used as part of desktop flows created with Power Automate for Desktop.
-In the case of policy violations (ie VBScript was allowed but is now being restricted by DLP policy), the platform notifies the maker that this action is not allowed anymore, hence saving the flow is not possible.
+                       With the new PAD action-based DLP preview feature, administrators and CoE teams can now define which action modules and individual actions can be used as part of Desktop flows created with Power Automate for Desktop.
+In the case of policy violations (ie VBScript was allowed but is now being restricted by DLP policy), the platform notifies the maker that this action is not allowed anymore, hence the flow will be suspended.

                        This is a great governance improvement and fits perfectly with other DLP features across cloud flows and Power Apps.
-To minimize the potential impact on already deployed bots, you can use this new CLI tool to extract desktop flow metadata along with action usage telemetry.
-The results can then be visualized in Power BI Desktop, where proactive impact analysis can be performed on planned DLP changes. get-desktop-runs     This command retrieves flow runs for a specific desktop flow and timeframe. clone-desktop-flows  This command clones copies of Desktop flows from a template desktop flow.
+To minimize the potential impact on already deployed bots, you can use this new CLI tool to extract Desktop flow metadata along with action usage telemetry.
+The results can then be visualized in Power BI Desktop, where proactive impact analysis can be performed on planned DLP changes. get-desktop-runs     This command retrieves flow runs for a specific Desktop flow and timeframe. clone-desktop-flows  This command clones copies of Desktop flows from a template Desktop flow. diff-desktop-flows   This command detects differences between two Desktop flows and shows an action usage diff in VS Code.

 ```